 Interior trim is one of the most significant aspects of a house décor that is often overlooked.
-Interior trim can help you give your house some balance, highlight its core points of interest, and also set its character, style and tone.
+Interior trim on walls can help you give your house some balance, highlight its core points of interest, and also set its character, style and tone.
 Trim is like the frame of a painting; particularly a stained frame, as it outlines and accentuates the beauty of what is inside.
+Here’s how to pick a trim color to match your walls:

-Trim often takes the form of baseboards, window and door casings, crown molding, wainscoting and paneling and pillars as well as mantels.
+Trim often takes the form of baseboards, window and interior door casings, crown molding, wainscoting and paneling and pillars as well as mantels.
 Most trims are constructed from wood, polyurethane and medium density fiberboard.
 However, trims come in different colors and stains which can be quite difficult to match with your already existing décor.
-Your tastes and preferences as well as the architectural style of your house will play a great part in determining the style and colors of your wood trim stain.
+Your tastes and preferences as well as the architectural style of your house will play a great part in determining the style of your wood trim color stain.
+So if you’re wondering what color to paint or stain interior doors and trim to match your walls, we have the answers you want below!

 Painting stained trim can help you enhance and perfect the design style you envision for your home’s interior.
 Remember, as with any interior decor decision, you have to determine your end goal with the trim stains.
 What impression do you want the room to express?
 Do you want it to be modern, classical, sophisticated, dramatic, formal or just relaxed?